Dr. Troy D. Paino, President

 - Creating a diverse and inclusive community as an essential requirement to fulfill Mary Washington’s public purpose.

 He has overseen the renovation of Mary Washington’s historic and beloved amphitheater, a major expansion to the Jepson Science Center, a renovation of Seacobeck Hall which now serves as the new home of the Office of Disability Resources and the burgeoning College of Education, and the renovation of Virginia and Willard residence halls.
 And, currently, plans are underway for the design phase for a new theatre, as well as renovations of Melchers, duPont and Pollard halls.
+In many ways, Dr. Paino has set the stage for future success, for the campus and its graduates.

 Dr. Paino earned doctorate and master’s degrees in American Studies from Michigan State University.
 He holds a law degree from Indiana University and a bachelor’s degree in history and philosophy from Evangel College.
+He took office as the President of Mary Washington on July 1, 2016, and resides in historic Brompton with his wife, Kelly.
+They have two daughters, Sophia and Chloe.

 His teaching and scholarly interests include American higher education, 20th-century cultural and social history, and American legal history.
 He has written extensively on the history of American sports and published his book, The Social History of the United States: 1960s, in 2008.

 Dr. Paino is a member of the Association of American Colleges and Universities (AAC&U) President’s Trust for Liberal Education and America’s Promise (LEAP).
-He is past president of the Council of Public Liberal Arts Colleges (COPLAC), a past member of the NCAA Division III President’s Council, a member of the Northern Virginia Technology Council Board, and serves on the board of the Virginia Business Higher Education Council.
+He also serves on the Northern Virginia Technology Council Board, the board of the Virginia Business Higher Education Council, and the Virginia Advisory Committee of the U.S. Global Leadership Coalition.
+He is past president of the Council of Public Liberal Arts Colleges (COPLAC) and a past member of the NCAA Division III President’s Council.
+Dr. Paino previously served as president for Truman State University in Kirksville, Missouri where he also served as vice president for academic affairs.
+He taught history and was dean of Winona State University’s College of Liberal Arts.